qy-sun/structural_sparsity_fdr/README.md

 #### **Step1: Download from ADNI Portal**
    - Obtain sMRI data in **DICOM (dcm)** format from the ADNI portal.
-   - Select relevant metadata (e.g., subject ID, age, sex, diagnosis group, and cognitive assessments such as **MMSE**).
+   - Select relevant metadata (e.g., subject ID, age, sex, diagnosis group, and cognitive assessments).
    - Download and retain the associated `.csv` files that record acquisition information and assessment scores.
    - Use 2D structural MRI scans for subsequent processing.